 In a world where health often takes a back seat to convenience, it’s reassuring to see moms in the spotlight making homemade meals a priority.
-Actress and mother of three (with one on the way), Liza Huber has even designed a business around helping other parents make their own baby food: Sage Spoonfuls.
+Liza Huber has even designed a business around helping other parents make their own baby food: Sage Spoonfuls.

 The daughter of a trained chef and Emmy-Award winning actress Susan Lucci, Liza grew up recognizing the importance of a healthy, home-cooked meal and family bonding time at the dinner table.